ADA-SITE-JML/wm2-2021-summer/homeworks/hw3/README.md

 ###### I also performed some validation on the entered data:

 * In terms of film data, I have a @Size validation for the entered film title, producer, category and language.
-The length of all the entered values should be between the given min and max attributes.
+It means that the length of all entered values to these fields should be between the given min and max attributes.

 * As for the actor data, I have @NotBlank and @Size validations for the entered first name, last name and birth place.
 If these fields are empty, a message will appear.
 In addition, the length of all entered values must be between the given min and max attributes.